Genevieve Griffin, Founder of Small Steps Go Places

 My formal life began when I became a first generation college student in 1978.
 (GO BLUE).

-Around 2012, with our first child getting ready to head to college, I had this overwhelming feeling that I was sending them without directions.
-I wanted so much to make sure I shared all of the pertinent and valuable advice I knew I had amassed!
-I regretted all of those conversations and stories of my own college experience I hadn't shared.
+Around 2012, with our first child getting ready to head to college, I wanted so much to make sure I shared all of the pertinent and valuable advice I knew I had amassed!
+Different from my experience of going into college headfirst, I wanted them to have a better structure and idea of what was to come.
 It was a poignant and memorable moment.

-According to Peter Senge, there are four challenges in initiating changes.
-At first, I applied these to me:
+According to Peter Senge, there are four challenges in initiating changes:

 Genevieve Griffin CV